 free time with this friend?

-- Has your friend bought you expensive gifts for
+- Has your friend bought you expensive gifts for no reason?

 - How old is your friend?